jaken92/compliment-generator/CONTRIBUTOR.md

 To contribute to this project:

-1. Fork the repo and download it to your local machine.
+1. Comment on the issue you would like to get assigned to.

-2. Commit changes to your fork.
+2. Fork the repo and download it to your local machine.

-3. Make a pullrequest to this repo with an explanation of your changes.
+3. Commit changes to your fork.

-## Code of conduct
+4. Make a pullrequest to this repo with an explanation of your changes.

-In this repo we are friends and talks to one another nicely.
-Enjoy!
+5. Comment on the issue again when you´ve done the above.